khadija-ashraf/FileUploadWithRestTemplate/README.md

 Beans that will make the @ReqeustMapping annotation on the class or method to be processed by Spring.

+**This is it!!!
+We are done with file uploading using RestTemplate.**

 ##### Refs:
 * [https://tamasgyorfi.net/2015/03/27/posting-multipart-requests-with-resttemplate/](https://tamasgyorfi.net/2015/03/27/posting-multipart-requests-with-resttemplate/)